legowiifun/GeometryDashStatDisplay/about.md

 Track various statistics live while playing the game, useful for motivation to work towards some of the games achievements.
+Massive thanks to Alphalaneous for rewriting some of the messier parts of my code, and getting images working.
+The mod logo is by ezpixelGD, though I made some modifications to it.